 The Raindrop® Near Vision Inlay Clinical Trial

-Dr. Olkowski is one of a select group of doctors who are now evaluating a 15-minute outpatient procedure designed to improve near vision and reduce or eliminate the need for reading glasses.
-The procedure uses the Raindrop® Near Vision Inlay (previously known as The PresbyLens® Corneal Inlay), and is currently being offered as part of a new clinical trials study.
+Dr. Olkowski is one of a select group of doctors who have evaluated a 15-minute outpatient procedure designed to improve near vision and reduce or eliminate the need for reading glasses.
+The procedure uses the Raindrop® Near Vision Inlay (previously known as The PresbyLens® Corneal Inlay), and has been offered as part of a new clinical trials study.
 Now, it is is the process of getting FDA approved.

 The Raindrop® is a clear circular implant – like a tiny contact lens – that is implanted just beneath the surface of the eye.
 It is 2 millimeters in diameter (the size of a pinhead) and less than half the thickness of a human hair.
 The lens is designed so that it cannot be seen or felt once in place.